 And just to be sure I haven’t missed anything essential to your happiness and enjoyment in Greece, let’s wrap things up with a little Q&A!

 On the major islands, yes and yes.
-The smaller and less touristy the island, the more cash you’ll probably.
+The smaller and less touristy the island, the more cash you’ll probably need.
 Greece’s currency is the Euro and ATMs are widely available.
 Most hotels, restaurants, and shops will accept credit cards (primarily Visa & Master Card).
 But for smaller shops, cafes, restaurants, and even some hotels cash is preferred.
 As a general rule of thumb, I pay for anything under EUR 50 with cash.

 Though the national language is Greek, English is widely spoken throughout the islands.
 In general, the more touristy the island, the more English you’ll find.
 But, it’s fun to learn a few Greek words to drop into conversation.
 Start your day with a cheerful “kalimera!” (good morning) or “yasas” (hello).
 And “parakalo” (please and you’re welcome) and “efharisto” (thank you) are always appreciated.